-YOUTHS TALK ABOUT THEIR LIVES One man in the neighborhood said he pants say that things do happen. here ain't gonna do nothin'.
-I wonder will donate his time to teach young people the crafts he knows, including car- finally dwindled away, and most of the pentry, brick-laying, cement-finishing, players left the workshop for their jobs "The only time a white dude comes in here is to pick up a Negro chick, or tile-setting, and wood-carving.
-And beat somebody's head in, like they did another man spoke of teaching about the Clifford Holmes."
-(Holmes charged tools of his trade--the harmonica and the guitar. two Birmingham policemen with brutal- So far, though, the "program" is still spontaneous, and the "plan" is to let things happen.
-The workshop partici- One day last month, a card game or for other hang-outs.
+YOUTHS TALK ABOUT THEIR LIVES One man in the neighborhood said he will donate his time to teach young people the crafts he knows, including carpentry, brick-laying, cement-finishing, tile-setting, and wood-carving.
+And another man spoke of teaching about the tools of his trade--the harmonica and the guitar.

+So far, though, the "program" is still spontaneous, and the "plan" is to let things happen.
+The workshop participants say that things do happen.
+One day last month, a card game finally dwindled away, and most of the players left the workshop for their jobs or for other hang-outs.
 One boy was left.
 For a long time, he stared out the door, listening to a Ray Charles record.

 Suddenly, he got up.
 "Mike, where's the paper?" he asked, and started to draw.